-Kevin Lee, Industry Solutions Consultant, Pilgrim Quality Solutions
+Kevin Lee, Industry Solutions Consultant, Pilgrim Quality Solutions, an IQVIA company

 In my role as an industry solutions consultant for an enterprise Quality Management Solutions (QMS) provider, I get a lot of insight into the quality challenges facing manufacturing and service organizations.
 I’ve concluded that a lot of those challenges are internally generated.